JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/group_by.md

 # GroupBy

-The next examples will use the `groupby` function to calculate temporal and spatial averages.
+The following examples will use the `groupby` function to calculate temporal and spatial averages.

 ````@example compareXarray
 using YAXArrays, DimensionalData